tsightler/ring-mqtt/README.md

 ```
 docker run --rm -e "MQTTHOST={host name}" -e "MQTTPORT={host port}" -e "MQTTRINGTOPIC={ring topic}" -e "MQTTHASSTOPIC={hass topic}" -e "MQTTUSER={mqtt user}" -e "MQTTPASSWORD={mqtt pw}" -e "RINGTOKEN={ring refreshToken}" -e "ENABLECAMERAS={true-or-false}" -e "RINGLOCATIONIDS={comma-separated location IDs}" tsightler/ring-mqtt
 ```

+In ring-mqtt version >=3.2.0 the Docker build supports the use of a bind mount for persistent storage, this is used to store updated refresh tokens.
+While this is not required, it can be useful as refresh tokens eventually expire and are renewed automatically by the script.
+Using persistent storage will store these newer tokens in a file which will be read during script startup and the connection to the Ring server will attempt to use this token before any configured token.
+If you do not specify a bind mount the script will continue function as it did previously, but you may have to manually regenerate a token when they expire.
+For more details see ([Authentication](#authentication)).

-Note that only **RINGTOKEN** is technically required but in practice at least **MQTTHOST** will likely be required (unless you use the host network option in "docker run" command).  **MQTTUSER/MQTTPASSWORD** will be required if the MQTT broker does not accept anonymous connections.
+Note that only **RINGTOKEN** is technically required but in practice at least **MQTTHOST** will likely be required as well (unless you use the host network option in "docker run" command).  **MQTTUSER/MQTTPASSWORD** will be required if the MQTT broker does not accept anonymous connections.
 Default values for the environment values if they are not defined are as follows:

 | Environment Variable Name | Default |
 | --- | --- |